 Check “Save ink/toner” (optional)

-Click “Advanced Print Setup”, select “Print As Image”.
+Click “Advanced Print Setup”, and select “Print As Image”.

 Print the document